Here Are Julia Child's Secrets for Cooking Chicken Perfectly

 Pair it with the perfect side dishes

 Some favorite dishes were recommended by Julia to serve with her perfect roast chicken.
 She loved potatoes prepared roasted, souffléd, fried, or broiled.
 Other choices include beans, stuffed mushrooms, or glazed carrots to complete this comfort meal.

-Julia’s wine recommendation was a little surprising.
-While connoisseurs usually pair chicken with Chardonnay or Sauvignon Blanc and save the red wine for gamey poultry like duck, Julia recommended that her roast chicken be served with a light red wine, like a Bordeaux-Médoc, or a rosé.
+Julia's wine recommendation was a little surprising.
+While connoisseurs usually pair chicken with Chardonnay or Sauvignon Blanc and save the red wine for gamey poultry such as duck, Julia recommended that her roast chicken be served with a light red wine, like a Bordeaux-Médoc, or a rosé.